 Before creating a digital product, research what your target audience is looking for.
 Check best-selling items on digital platforms to see what’s in demand.

 For long-term success, update your digital products regularly.
-If you sell guides, templates, or software, refresh content to reflect current trends.
+If you sell guides, website templates, or software, refresh content to reflect current trends.
 Adding new versions or bonus materials can boost customer satisfaction and increase repeat sales.

 Optimize Product Listings